A two-disk approach to the synthesis of coherent passive equalizers for linear quantum systems: Introduction

-To present the problem formally, let $u,w$ describe the vectors of annihilation operators associated with the engineered field and the environment of the channel system, respectively.
+To present the problem formally, we restrict attention, as in~\cite{Ugrinovskii2024,Ugrinovskii2024a}, to completely passive quantum systems.
+Accordingly, we use the annihilation-operator representation of their dynamics.
+Let \(u\) and \(w\) in Fig.~\ref{fig1} denote the vectors of annihilation operators associated with the engineered input field and the environment of the channel system, respectively.
 The vector of annihilation operators of the channel output field coupled with the equalizer is denoted $y$ in Fig. \ref{fig1}, and $z$ describes the annihilation operators associated with the equalizer's own environment.
 Also, the annihilation operators of the equalizer output field which are to be matched with $u$ are denoted $\hat{u}$ in the figure.
 We tacitly assume that the number of equalizer output modes is the same as the number of the driving modes of the channel, so $u$ and $\hat{u}$ consist of the same number of annihilation operators.

 Drawing on the analogy with the classical case, consider the power spectrum density of the stationary component $e$ of the difference ${u}-\hat{u}$ as a measure of the mean-square mismatch between $\hat{u}$ and $u$ \cite{valcdc,Ugrinovskii2024}: